-The following information relating to the director nominees is based on the records of the Corporation and on information received from the nominees and sets out the name, age, city, province or state and country of residence of each person proposed to be nominated for election as a director, his or her principal occupation, business or employment for the five preceding years, the period of time for which he or she has been a director of the Corporation, the number of Common Shares or DSUs (as defined herein) beneficially owned, or controlled or directed by him or her, directly or indirectly, as at April 4, 2022, and a list of all other reporting issuer (or the equivalent in a foreign jurisdiction) boards on which each director nominee currently serves.
+The following information relating to the director nominees is based on the records of the Corporation and on information received from the nominees and sets out the name, age, city, province or state and country of residence of each person proposed to be nominated for election as a director, his or her principal occupation, business or employment for the five preceding years, the period of time for which he or she has been a director of the Corporation, the number of Common Shares, deferred stock units ("PSUs") and, if applicable, restricted stock units ("RSUs") beneficially owned, or controlled or directed by him or her, directly or indirectly, as at March 30, 2023, and a list of all other reporting issuer (or the equivalent in a foreign jurisdiction) boards on which each director nominee currently serves.
 Each director elected will hold office until the next annual meeting of Shareholders or until his or her successor is elected or appointed, unless his or her office is vacated earlier.